 We ask suppliers to commit to:

-Our Code of Conduct ensures full transparency and represents our moral commitments to the different players throughout our value chain.
+Our Code of Conduct ensures transparency and represents our moral commitments to all players in our value chain.

 Palm oil is an essential raw material used in many of our products.
 We are aware of the serious concerns regarding palm oil supply chains and the risk of deforestation.
 We are committed to sustainable palm oil cultivation that respects biodiversity, natural ecosystems, local communities, and workers in palm oil-producing countries.